juvelas/juvelas.github.io/_pages/publications.md

 [All publications can be downloaded from here](https://www.dropbox.com/sh/5pta3t3yxbty3c9/AABSgYgAKOQMjRxzQY66C6UMa?dl=0)

-# Peer-reviewed papers: 62 in total
+# Peer-reviewed papers: 63 in total

 ## 2025

+* Torres-Romero, E., __Velasco, J.A__., Woolrich-Piña, G.A., Lemos-Espinal, J.A., Smith, G., Nijman, V., Godley, B., Ceballos, G. 2025.
+The World's Marine Turtles on the Brink: Unraveling the Impact of Human Stressors and Marine Sanctuary Dynamics.
+Journal of Biogeography.

 * García-Rodríguez, A., Villalobos, F.,__Velasco, J.A__., Essl, F., Costa, G.C.
 2025.
 The latitudinal variation in amphibian speciation rates revisited.
-Communications Biology.
+Communications Biology 8: 822 https://doi.org/10.1038/s42003-025-08225-2

 * Luna-Aranguré, C., Estrada, F., __Velasco, J.A__., Calderón-Bustamante, O., González-Salazar, C. 2025.
 Environmental exposure of terrestrial biomes to global climate change: an n-dimensional approach.
-Ecosphere.
+Ecosphere 16: e70262 https://doi.org/10.1002/ecs2.70262

 * Alzate, A., Rozzi, R., __Velasco, J.A__., Robertson, D.R., Zizka, A., Tobias, J.A., Hill, A., Bacon, C.D., Janzen, T., Pellisier, L., van der Plas, F., Rosindell, J., Orstein, R. E. 2025.
 The evolutionary age-range size relationship is modulated by insularity and dispersal in plants and animals.
 Nature Communications.